ranshul/ranshul.github.io/_posts/2014-02-17-wave-particle.md

 ### Read on at the risk of being more confused...
 __Disclaimer: physics and math present__

-QM says that everything is a wave-particle. [^spoiler] Any entity in a pure particle state would have to be infinitely concentrated at a point and anything with a pure wave state will have infinitely spread out momentum states.
+QM says that everything is a wave-particle. [spoiler]([^7]) Any entity in a pure particle state would have to be infinitely concentrated at a point and anything with a pure wave state will have infinitely spread out momentum states.
 The uncertainty principle [^4] helps in understanding this conflict.
 Moreover, a particle can only be represented as a Kronecker delta function which cannot be normalized.
 So, it creates a whole host of new problems - the wave-particle picture plays well with the framework of Quantum Mechanics.
 For more confusion, look up __principle of complementarity__.

 **What does the frequency of an electron mean?** In the context of a wave-particle, we have Planck's relation $$ E = hf $$ where $$ E $$ is the energy of the electron, $$ h $$ is the Planck constant and $$ f $$ is the frequency of the electron.
 So, what is this $$ f $$?
 It's definitely not easy to measure, because this "electron wave" is in the realm of complex numbers - the thing that oscillates like a wave is a complex number and is called the wavefunction of the electron.
 The same wavefunction from Schrodinger's equation.